lkovari/RibbonsColorRecursive/README.md

 Possible improvements:
 - asyncronity for example each position can be run in a separate thread.
-- optimize find to less memory consumption.
+- optimize of the find colors, to less memory consumption.

 To Do List:
 - UNIT TESTS